linebender/vello/README.md

 ## Performance

+We've observed 177 fps for the paris-30k test scene on an M1 Max, at a resolution of 1600 pixels square, which is excellent performance and represents something of a best case for the engine.

-Benchmarks are on their way.
+More formal benchmarks are on their way.

 ## Integrations